 The Institute for Rural Development (IRD) is the flagship unit of the University of Venda (UNIVEN) which is mandated to spearhead programmes designed to achieve the institution-wide vision, viz. to be at the centre of tertiary education for rural and regional development in Southern Africa.
 It seeks to make a significant impact in Southern Africa.
-However, Limpopo Province in South Africa is the principal focal area.
+However, Limpopo and Mpumalanga Provinces in South Africa are the principal focal areas.
 Here we share with you a snapshot view of our drive towards “Taking the university to its rightful owners – grassroots communities” as the rural development propeller.

 ORIGIN OF THE INSTITUTE FOR RURAL DEVELOPMENT

 South Africa’s higher education sector is faced with the challenge of accelerating transformation and restructuring in order to align itself with the 21st Century national and international development imperatives.
-At the same time, there is a greater need than ever before to promote internationalization and create an environment that enable the mobility of students and professionals across national boundaries.
-These strategic and policy thrust realities have over the years partly compelled the University of Venda (UNIVEN) to weave them into its teaching and learning, community engagement, and research and innovation as it recalibrates itself to become a comprehensive university.
+At the same time, there is a greater need than ever before to promote internationalization and create an environment that enables the mobility of students and professionals across national boundaries.
+These strategic and policy thrust realities have over the years partly compelled UNIVEN to weave them into its teaching and learning, community engagement, and research and innovation as it recalibrates itself to become a comprehensive university.
 Also, the university’s strategic location in relation to the rest Africa and the fact that most of its students come from poor rural areas demands that it offers programmes that resonate with this reality.
-Thus, it was not surprising that in 2007 the university adopted the vision, “To be at the centre of tertiary education for rural and regional development in southern Africa.”
+Thus, it was not surprising that in 2007 the university adopted the vision.
 The subsequent re-engineering, rationalisation and reconfiguration of UNIVEN’s core business saw it merging the then eight year old Centre for Rural Development (CRD) which had been a component of the School of Agriculture since its inception, and the Institute of Entrepreneurship, Innovation and Poverty Eradication in the now defunct School of Postgraduate and Integrated Studies.
 This process gave birth to the Centre for Rural Development and Poverty Alleviation (CRDPA) in November 2008 and its retention as a component of the School of Agriculture.

 The IRD Mandate

-The IRD was established to serve as a flagship unit of UNIVEN with the mandate to spearhead efforts towards achieving the university-wide vision, viz. to be at the centre of tertiary education for rural and regional development in southern Africa.
-In order to fulfil this mandate, the IRD strives to demonstrate excellence in participatory action research, teaching and learning as well as research-biased postgraduate studies on rural transformation and development.
+The IRD was established to serve as a flagship unit of UNIVEN with the mandate to spearhead efforts towards achieving the university-wide vision.
+In order to fulfil this mandate, the IRD strives to demonstrate excellence in participatory action research, teaching and learning as well as postgraduate studies on rural transformation and development.
 This is realized through appropriate deployment of expertise in research and practice-enriched teaching and learning, and processes that might precipitate people-centred rural development.
-Taking into account the desire to act locally but remaining globally competitive, Limpopo and Mpumalanga Provinces in South Africa is the principal target area for the IRD.
 As the rural development propeller, the IRD’s work derives its energy from the dream of “Taking the university to its rightful owners – grassroots communities”.
 Below are the key elements of the IRD mandate: